How User Event Scripts are Executed

 User event execution flow on beforeSubmit and afterSubmit events between client and server.

-1. The client performs a write operation by submitting data to the application server.
-This request can be generated from the user interface, SOAP web services, REST web services, server SuiteScript calls, CSV imports, or XML.
-The application server:
+1. The client sends a write request to the application server—this can be from the UI, SOAP/REST web services, server SuiteScript, CSV import, or XML.
+The server:

-2. processes the submitted data and performs specified validation checks during a beforeSubmit operation
+2. processes the data and runs validation checks during beforeSubmit

-2. After the data has been validated, it is committed to the database.
+2. After validation, the data gets saved to the database.

-1. sending email notifications (regarding the data that was committed to the database)
+1. sending email notifications about the new data

-2. creating child records (based on the data that was committed to the database)
+2. creating child records based on the new data

-3. assigning tasks to employees (based on data that was committed to the database)
+3. assigning tasks to employees using the saved data

 Note:

-Asynchronous afterSubmit user events are only supported during webstore checkout.
+Asynchronous afterSubmit user events only work during webstore checkout.

 Related Topics